johnedstone/mkrgsm1400-post-json-ssl/README.md

 126       MODEM.sendf("AT+USECPRF=0");
 ```

-* This hack below has been added to the sketch GsmWebClient_hourly_SSL
+* This hack below has been added to the sketch GsmWebClient_hourly_SSL.
 The issue was first noted in the GsmSSLWebClient example
 which fails to reach the end of the code, i.e. `disconnecting`.
 The
-reason for hanging is that in the example sketch !client.connected() is
+reason for hanging is that in the example sketch `client.connected()`
-never true.
-That is, the client never returns false when `client.connected()
-is called.
+never returns false.
 There appears to be unread data, i.e. one last byte, that is not
-being read. *This hack is not needed for GsmWebClient_hourly_SSL_POST
+being read. *This hack is not needed for GsmWebClient_hourly_SSL_POST sketch
 because the data is read differently (how ever the workaround in the MKRGSM
 library is still needed*
 ```